Mickeyelle19/GameTesting/Game_Review_Three.md

 ### Game Title

 "Good Pizza, Great Pizza".
-This game can be found on the Google Play Store
+This game can be found on the Google Play Store.

 ### Rating